 There are several Multiple Sclerosis support groups in the northern Nevada area.

 Parkinson's and Other Movement Disorders

 What is Parkinson's disease?

-Parkinson's disease (PD or, simply, Parkinson's) is the most common form of parkinsonism, a group of motor system disorders.
+Parkinson's is the most common form of parkinsonism, a group of motor system disorders.
 It is a slowly progressing, degenerative disease that is usually associated with the following symptoms:

 - Tremor or trembling of the arms, jaw, legs, and face

 - Stiffness or rigidity of the limbs and trunk